Strengthen Electrical Safety Through Effective Arc Flash Training

-High Power, High Danger
+High Power, High Danger: Understand Arc Flash Hazards

 Exposure to strong electrical current can kill an affected person; strictly speaking, that's when an electric shock becomes "electrocution."
 Usually, death is the result of neurological damage or muscular interference, such as heart attacks.
 Strong current flowing through a body will generate enough heat to cook living tissue, so even electrical injuries that don't kill immediately can still cause severe burns that lead to death.

-Another threat is the risk of arc flash.
+Another threat is the risk of arc flash hazard.
 Arc flashes are essentially electrical explosions; they begin with a small spark that becomes a runaway arc, drawing more and more power until it destroys the conductors around it or the power is cut off.
 The result is a burst of intense light and extreme heat, taking a fraction of a second to reach thousands of degrees.
 Even if workers have no contact with equipment or conductors, they can be killed or maimed by the blast from an arc flash.

 Even Low Voltages can be Dangerous